 Remedial Massage involves physical touch and close contact for long periods of time so there may be an increased risk of covid-19 transmission.
 It is important to assess your own risk for remedial massage, especially if you are in a high risk group.

-IMPORTANT SCREENING INFORMATION – Please read before EVERY appointment!
+IMPORTANT SCREENING – Please read before EVERY appointment as it changes regularly!